 The Paston Treasure: Microcosm of the Known World

-The Paston Treasure: Microcosm of the Known World is curated by Andrew Moore, former Keeper of Art, and Senior Curator, Norwich Castle Museum & Art Gallery, and the organizing curator at the Yale Center for British Art is Nathan Flis, Head of Exhibitions and Publications, and Assistant Curator of Seventeenth-Century Paintings.
-The co-organizing curator at the Center is Edward Town, Head of Collections Information and Access, and Assistant Curator of Early Modern Art.
-At the Norwich Castle Museum & Art Gallery, the organizing curator is Francesca Vanke, Keeper of Art and Curator of Decorative Art.
-At the Center, the curatorial team is assisted by Jessica David, Associate Conservator of Paintings, and by Elisabeth Fairman and Sarah Welcome, Chief Curator and Assistant Curator of Rare Books and Manuscripts.
+The Paston Treasure: Microcosm of the Known World was curated by Andrew Moore, former Keeper of Art, and Senior Curator, Norwich Castle Museum & Art Gallery.
+At the Center, Nathan Flis, Head of Exhibitions and Publications, and Assistant Curator of Seventeenth-Century Paintings, served as the organizing curator, along with co-organizer Edward Town, Head of Collections Information and Access, and Assistant Curator of Early Modern Art.
+At the Norwich Castle Museum & Art Gallery, the organizing curator was Francesca Vanke, Keeper of Art and Curator of Decorative Art.
+The curatorial team was assisted by Jessica David, Senior Conservator of Paintings at the Center, and by Elisabeth Fairman and Sarah Welcome, Chief Curator and Assistant Curator of Rare Books and Manuscripts, also at the Center.

-An accompanying book, underwritten by the Richard C. von Hess Foundation, will be published by the Center in association with Yale University Press, and will draw upon scholarship in a range of fields, including art history, musicology, the history of collections, the history of science, and the broader social and cultural history of the long seventeenth century.
+This exhibition was accompanied by a publication of the same title, co-edited by Moore, Flis, and Vanke.
+Underwritten by the Richard C. von Hess Foundation and published by the Center in association with Yale University Press, the book draws upon scholarship in a range of fields, including art history, musicology, the history of collections, the history of science, and the broader social and cultural history of the long seventeenth century.

 Additional support for this project was provided by the Samuel H. Kress Foundation, the Dr. Lee MacCormick Edwards Charitable Foundation, and the Andrew W. Mellon Foundation.
 The exhibition subsequently traveled to the Norwich Castle Museum & Art Gallery, where it was on view from June 23 to September 23, 2018.